Utah Biodiesel Supply

 Find really wet, highly acidic oil and your life with Biodiesel isn't going to be fun.

-Find dry, fairly low acidic oil, and making Biodiesel becomes much more easier and fun to produce!
+Find dry, fairly low acidic oil, and making Biodiesel becomes much easier and fun to produce!

 Below we've compiled some links to articles that will show you how to test for water content.